JeremyMedders/LogixLibraries/README.md

 - And so on.
 - External access (Read, Read/Write, None) are set where sensible.

+Variants.
+Depending on use case, some of the features of an AOI will go unused.
+Tentatively, I think a simple suffix to the block name could differentiate it from others.
+Example:
+- AO_Dvc_PF525: Full features.
+Drive parameters managed and updated dynamically from the PLC using added Class 3 messaging.
+- AO_Dvc_PF525_L: Light version.
+Block capable of running the device but limited to the scope of its Class 1 connection data.
+- Both of these would still contain an "Op" strategy Command Source block and identitical core .Local data to keep overall UDT sprawl to a minimum.

 Will also be including:
 - some UDT templates to aid others in implementing the useful BIT overlay construct.
 - some explanatory documentation about known working L5X attribute values.